 Symptom 2:

-- The signal voltage at the base is not exiting and dc voltage is correct.
+- The signal voltage at the base is not exiting and the dc voltage is correct.

 - Likely faults:

 - The input coupling capacitor is open.
-It stops the signal to reach to the base.
+It stops the signal from reaching to the base.

 (b)Symptom: